Junbol-Frontend-Mentor/Junbol-Frontend-Mentor-base-apparel-coming-soon/README.md

 - How to write gradient variables in SCSS: $gradientOne: linear-gradient(135deg, hsl(0, 0%, 100%), hsl(0, 100%, 98%));

-- • Remember how to increase the size of the fas : <i class="formContainer__icon fa fa-envelope fa-2x"></i>
+-  Remember how to increase the size of the fas : <i class="formContainer__icon fa fa-envelope fa-2x"></i>

-- • Stay away from using nextElementSibling: is not precise enough to target the right html element use querySelector instead
+-  Stay away from using nextElementSibling: is not precise enough to target the right html element use querySelector instead

+- Dont use the '/' or './" on html absolute paths for images, GitHub dont like it.

 ```